 With smoking, the production of free radicals increases and it negatively affects the quality of your vision.

 2. Eat Plenty of Fresh Dark Green Leafy Vegetables

-With a regular consumption of green leafy vegetables you can significantly improve your eye health.
+With regular consumption of green leafy vegetables, you can significantly improve your eye health.
 These vegetables are abundant in lutein and zeaxanthin which can improve the quality of your vision.